 Printable To-Do Lists

 A study conducted by Miratech in 2011 suggested that international research found memory retention to be 20% lower when reading from an iPad compared to print.
 That being said, we need to combine both digital and print materials to produce our to-do lists to ensure that we remember and execute tasks with ease.

 Your brain reacts to colors.
 Use colored pens or colored paper to increase your memory juice and provide a visually pleasing reminder to put on your bulletin board or desk.
 There are several of these free printable to-do lists online, so finding one that features all of the necessary fields for your tasks should be fairly easy.

-Still need help getting organized?
+Do you still need help getting organized?
 There’s an app for that!
 According to Phonearena.com, the average person checks their phone 150 times a day, working out to every 6.5 minutes that the average person is awake.
-For task management on the go, check out Gizmodo’s list for The Six Best Apps for Getting Shit Done.
-This list showcases the best in To Do lists for both iOS and Android users.
+For task management on the go, check out Gizmodo’s list of the six best apps for getting shit done.
+This list showcases the best in to-do lists for both iOS and Android users.
 Featuring both free and paid features, these apps will help you to stay on top of your to-do list wherever you are.

 To-do apps and tools aren’t the only ones that you can leverage to stay on-task.
 As a matter of fact, you should be automating as much of your work as possible.
 Today, that’s pretty easy considering there’s an app for everything.
 You can even send automated e-Birthday Cards to your clients and customers.

 Keep your job simple by using software that enhances your productivity.
 Task and list management will keep you on-track, but that’s not all you need.
 Automate as much of your work as possible to make sure you’re getting shit done.
 What are your favorite productivity apps?